 Accommodation features include shared air-conditioned suites (2-4 people per suite), a communal kitchen & sitting area, semi-private bathrooms, laundry in building, Wi-Fi and 24/7 building security.

-Accommodation features include shared suites (2 people per room), a communal kitchen & sitting area, a semi-private bathroom, Wi-Fi and 24/7 building security.
+Accommodation features include shared suites (2 to 3 people per room), a communal kitchen & sitting area, a semi-private bathroom, Wi-Fi and 24/7 building security.

 Participants reside in apartment-style dorms at New York University in the heart of the Village in New York City.
 The New York University West 13th Street Building is walking distance from the famous Washington Square Park, and a number of renowned restaurants and bustling businesses.